koonliang/microservices-petclinic-ecs/README.md

 This project demonstrates how to deploy a microservices architecture to AWS ECS using Terraform, with a focus on:

-- **Cost optimization** — Uses EC2 launch type (Free Tier eligible) with VPC Endpoints instead of NAT Gateway
+- **Cost optimization** — Uses EC2 launch type (Free Tier eligible), public subnets to avoid NAT/VPC endpoint costs
-- **Security** — Private subnets for ECS tasks, ALB in public subnets
+- **Service discovery** — AWS Cloud Map for DNS-based inter-service communication
-- **Service discovery** — AWS Cloud Map for inter-service communication
+- **Flexible networking** — AWSVPC network mode for per-task ENI and security group control
 - **Infrastructure as Code** — Modular Terraform structure for reusability

 The Spring PetClinic microservices application serves as the workload, but the infrastructure patterns apply to any containerized application.